Skip to main content

 FieldRequiredDescription

-typeYesData type: string, number, boolean, unknown
+typeYesData type: string, number, integer, boolean, unknown, or a custom type

 descriptionNoDescribes what this parameter is for